top of page

 Should I Opt Out of AI Resume Screening?

-Opting In:
+Opting In

 Opting Out:

-1. Bypassing AI Bias - By opting out, candidates avoid potential biases introduced by AI algorithms.
+1. Bypassing AI Bias - By opting out, candidates avoid potential biases introduced by AI-based algorithms.
 This can be advantageous for those with unique skills or experiences that may not align perfectly with typical keyword matches.

-AI-Powered Candidate Scoring Pros and Cons
+AI-Powered Candidate Scoring Suggestions

 • Job searchers strongly concerned about bias or lack of company transparency around the hiring process may want to opt-out.